chenheinrich/RELIKE/README.md

   `git clone --recurse-submodules https://github.com/chenheinrich/RELIKE.git`

-- If you don't want `CosmoMC-relike` for now, just `git clone` and if you change your mind later, use
+- If you don't want `CosmoMC-RELIKE` for now, just `git clone` and if you change your mind later, use

   `git submodule update --init --recursive`